Tracardi/tracardi-api/docs/resources/google_analytics_tracker_resource.md

 Google Analytics has 2 versions.
 The latest one is Google Analytics 4.

-## Google Analytics 4 ID
+## Google Analytics 4 Resources

-To find your Google Analytics 4 Measurement ID:
+To find your Google Analytics 4 Measurement ID and API Key:

 1. Open Google Analytics
 2. Click the ‘Admin’ tab, left-hand side menu, at the bottom.
 3. In the left-hand column, click Data Streams
 4. Select a data stream from the list
 5. Your code will appear in the top right-hand corner of the page.
 For GA4 users, the codes start with “G.”
+6. For API Key in the same data stream window, scroll down to find Measurement Protocol API secrets and open it.
+7. Click 'Create' to generate new API Key and give it a nickname.
-6. Copy the code and paste to the Tracardi Resource Form.
+8. Copy the __API KEY__ and __Measurement ID__ and paste to the Tracardi Resource Form.

 ## Google Universal Analytics ID